 Author's Perspective: There are two parts to studying Author's Perspective.
 The Point of View and the Bias.
 Point of View - Firsthand Account: The author was there and experienced the account.
 Secondhand Account: The author wasn't there, but researched if from people who were.
 Bias: Bias is when you are FOR or AGAINST a topic.
 Every author who writes a piece is either for or against the topic.
 To identify the author's bias notice who the author is, what groups they belong to, and whether the facts favor the topic or go against the topic.

-Point of View

-Bias Is the author FOR or AGAINST?
+Point of View \\\\\ Author's Groups Bias Is the author FOR or AGAINST? \\\\\ Example 1: \\\\\ Example 2: Analyze Character Perspective.

-Example 1:

-Example 2:

-Analyze Character Perspective.

-Reading Nonfiction - Cross Text Synthesis - Grade 4 - Friday
+Reading Nonfiction - Compare and Contrast - Grade 5 - Friday

 Directions-Read two of your nonfiction articles that are on the same topic.
-Briefly explain a main idea that occurs in both articles and support that idea using different facts from both articles.
+Briefly explain how the articles are the same and how they are different.